shubhamdutta26/tidyplate/README.md

 #> 6 B2    Puromycin HEK293                  23
 ```

-If you want to import multiple files we can first check the files:
+If you want to import multiple files you can first check whether the
+formats for each file is good or not:

 ``` r
 file_list <- list.files(".", pattern='*.xlsx', recursive = T)